voschezang/coding-handbook/intelligence/modelling.md

 - If an event is observed frequently, then analogies can help.
 - If a process is novel, but the inner process is understood, then it can be beneficial to start with fundamentals.

+### Bias-variance tradeoff

+There is no [free lunch](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff); making models specific to one dataset decreases the performance on all others (i.e. generalization).

+Models are exclusive by nature.
+They are biassed to a given scenario and context.

+### Precision and Recall